 -

-A set of wind turbine blades
+The sound of wind turbine blades breaking

 [PDF Version]